Creating and Running a Webman Project in ServBay

 20app/controller/CacheController.php

-: Demonstrates using Memcached and Redis.php<?php namespace app\controller; use support\Request; use support\Response; use Memcached; // Import Memcached class use support\Redis; // Import Webman's Redis Facade class CacheController { /** * Demonstrate Memcached usage * @param Request $request * @return Response */ public function memcached(Request $request): Response { // Connect to Memcached.
-ServBay defaults to 127.0.0.1:11211 $memcached = new Memcached(); $memcached->addServer('127.0.0.1', 11211); // Set cache item, valid for 60 seconds $success = $memcached->set('servbay_key', 'Hello Memcached from ServBay!', 60); // Updated key and value if (!$success) { return response('Failed to set Memcached key', 500); } // Get cache item $value = $memcached->get('servbay_key'); // Updated key // Return retrieved value return response($value ?: 'Memcached key not found or expired'); // Added message for missing keys } /** * Demonstrate Redis usage * @param Request $request * @return Response */ public function redis(Request $request): Response { // Set cache item using Webman's Redis Facade Redis::set('servbay_redis_key', 'Hello Redis from ServBay!'); // Updated key and value // Get cache item using Webman's Redis Facade $value = Redis::get('servbay_redis_key'); // Updated key // Return retrieved value return response($value ?: 'Redis key not found'); // Added message for missing keys } }
+: Demonstrates Memcached and Redis usage.php<?php namespace app\controller; use support\Request; use support\Response; use Memcached; // Import the Memcached class use support\Redis; // Import Webman’s Redis Facade class CacheController { /** * Demonstrates using Memcached * @param Request $request * @return Response */ public function memcached(Request $request): Response { // Connect to Memcached server; ServBay defaults to 127.0.0.1:11211 $memcached = new Memcached(); $memcached->addServer('127.0.0.1', 11211); // Set cache item, expires in 60 seconds $success = $memcached->set('servbay_key', 'Hello Memcached from ServBay!', 60); // Set key and value if (!$success) { return response('Failed to set Memcached key', 500); } // Get cache item $value = $memcached->get('servbay_key'); // Retrieve key // Return the value obtained return response($value ?: 'Memcached key not found or expired'); // Message if key missing } /** * Demonstrates using Redis * @param Request $request * @return Response */ public function redis(Request $request): Response { // Set cache item using Webman’s Redis Facade Redis::set('servbay_redis_key', 'Hello Redis from ServBay!'); // Set key and value // Get cache item using Webman’s Redis Facade $value = Redis::get('servbay_redis_key'); // Retrieve key // Return the value obtained return response($value ?: 'Redis key not found'); // Message if key missing } }

 1